 - A minimum GPA of 2.5 in the required general core courses and a grade of C or better in BIOL 2121K, 2122K, and BIOL 2161K; ENGL 1101; and MATH 1001 or MATH 1111.
 The C or better in the biology courses includes both class and lab.

 - Minimum of a 70 composite score on the ATI TEAS test.
 Official transcript for the ATI TEAS is required.
-The ATI TEAS must have been taken within one year of the application deadline.
-ATI TEAS tests greater than one year old must be taken again.
+The ATI TEAS must have been taken within two years of the application deadline.
+ATI TEAS tests greater than two years old must be taken again.
 Only two attempts will be allowed per application cycle.

 - Proof of nursing assistant certification (CNA certificate).
 Licensed practical nurses are exempt from this requirement.
 Paramedics applying to the traditional track are not exempt from this requirement.

 - If English is the student’s second language, proof of the following achievement on the TOEFL is also required:

 Each student must take responsibility for making sure his/her records are current, complete and received prior to the application deadline.

 Criminal background checks and drug screenings are required for clinical practice by institutions used by the nursing program for the clinical experiences associated with the nursing courses.
 These will be completed after being accepted into the nursing program.
 A student will be required to participate in these checks upon acceptance to the program and at least annually while in the program.
 All criminal background checks and drug screenings will be at the expense of the student.
 Criminal background checks and drug screening are to be performed through AdvantageStudents (www.advantagestudents.com) as required by many of the clinical facilities.
 Clinical experience is a component of all required nursing courses.
 A course cannot be satisfactorily completed without completing the clinical component of the course.
 Should a student be denied placement by a clinical facility related to results on a criminal background check or drug screening, the student will be dismissed from the program with no opportunity for readmission.